 There are no symptoms in the early stages.
 As bone damage worsens, you may have the following symptoms:

 - Pain in the joint that may increase over time and becomes severe if the bone collapses

 - Groin pain, if the hip joint is affected

-- Limping, if the condition occurs in or below the hip
+- Limping, if the condition occurs in the leg

 Exams and Tests